 SEO is an important ally when staring out on the internet.
 No matter what type of business you have, it is always important to have the right type of traffic flowing to your site.
 With advancements in AI technology adopted by google, it is now more than ever easier for clients to find you.

-In case you have no idea about SEO optimizations, you can always hire an SEO expert to do this for you.
+In case you have no idea about SEO, you can always hire an SEO company to do this for you.
 Just remember to do it when you are starting up to make it more efficient and less troublesome.